 As you continue along, you pass some rock art and a piece incorporating an ornate weeping tree.
 Both had us scratching our heads a little.
 Get past this stretch and things become more spectacular.

-Along the east coast of the island, to our eye, are some spectacular pieces that work well with the environment.
+Along the east coast of the island, to our eye, are some eye catching pieces that work well with the rugged environment.

 It’s hard to miss Horizon Figure by local artist Greg Johns.
 It is visible from some distance away and makes quite an impression.
 You’ll find it hard to resist framing the distant coastline as you get a picture of its curving design.